TGDivy/TGDivy/README.md

 ## 💬🌞

-> Where there is no struggle, there is no strength.  ~ Oprah Winfrey
+> Life is not always a matter of holding good cards, but sometimes, playing a poor hand well.  ~ Jack London

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )